XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/commandline-usage.md

 In client mode, the `rippled` executable acts as a client to another `rippled` service.
 (The service may be the same executable running in a separate process locally, or it could be a `rippled` server on another server.)

-To run in client mode, provide the [commandline syntax](request-formatting.html#commandline-format) for one of the [`rippled` API](http-websocket-apis.html) methods.
+To run in client mode, provide the commandline syntax for one of the `rippled` API methods.

-In addition to the individual command syntax, client mode accepts the [Generic Options](#generic-options) and the following options:
+In addition to the individual command syntax, client mode accepts the generic options and the following options:

 | Option                  | Description                                        |
 |:------------------------|:---------------------------------------------------|